} Interactive Teaching Archives - 東京大学ファカルティ・ディベロップメント | 東大FD | TODAI FD.COM | 東京大学

 ■DAY 3 Schedule

-• Participants were divided into two groups according to their needs and respectively created a chart: a TP chart (Instructor: Kurita) or a SAP chart (Instructor: Park).
+• Participants were divided into two groups according to their needs and respectively created a chart: an AP chart (Instructor: Kurita) or a TP chart (Instructor: Nabeta).
 The objectives of this activity were to reflect on their teaching/research activities and to make use of such reflection in improving their future classes and clarifying their career paths.

 • Participants reflected on the entire session and individually organized what they had learned and their thoughts.